Developer(s) – Valve

 Storyline – 9/10

 One thing that I can always find myself saying of Valve is that they know how to create a very compelling narrative.
 The story of Portal follows a woman named Chell, who is subjected to undertake a series of puzzles in order to survive, based around the use of a portal gun, which generates two different kinds of portals for her to be able to solve them.
 The tests are conducted at the Aperture Sciences Enrichment center by a maniacal AI called GlaDOS (Genetic Lifeform and Disk Operating System), with the unusual and persistent promise of cake at the end of it.
 Although the basic premise sound very simplistic, as well as particularly weird, the character of GlaDOS makes for an interesting experience in terms of story, providing the audience with a pretty unique blend of both drama and comedy.
 There are a lot of suspenseful moments throughout the game, but they’re also balanced out by GlaDOS’s sadistic sense of humor.
 Though these elements are greatly expanded on in the second game, the first does provide a very strong starting point in establishing these elements, which hadn’t been found in a Valve game prior.

 Originality – 10/10

 In terms of both gameplay and story, to simply put it, there is no other game like Portal.
 It’s a prime example of why I think it’s excellent that more and more indie developers are being provided with a much bigger window of opportunity than ever before; because there have been a large number of them that have come up with some of the greatest titles to have ever been developed.
-Though Portal 2 would perfect the formula, and I will give it a proper review in the future once I’m finished playing it, the impact that the first game has had since its release is undeniable.
+Though Portal 2 would perfect the formula, the impact that the first game has had since its release is undeniable.